-Students with wide-ranging interests may work toward two or more bachelor of science degrees in McCormick.
-The work in additional areas does not need to be completed at the same time, but the full requirements for each degree must be approved by each department or program no later than two academic quarters before the completion of work for the second degree but no earlier than the junior year.
-The full requirements for each degree must be satisfied.
-At least 6 additional units of credit, or their equivalent, must be presented before the awarding of each additional degree.
+Students with wide-ranging interests may work toward two or more bachelor of science degrees in McCormick by satisfying the full requirements for each degree.
+At least 6 additional units of credit, or the equivalent, must be presented for each additional degree, and the work in multiple areas does not need to be completed at the same time.
+Each department or program must approve the course plan for its degree no later than two academic quarters before work for the second degree is completed but no earlier than junior year.